Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/endpoints_tuto_11_rag_chatbot_langchain/guide.en-gb.md

 ## Introduction

-**[LangChain](https://github.com/langchain-ai/langchain)** is a powerful open-source framework that simplifies working with LLMs in both Python and JavaScript.
-Combined with OVHcloud **[AI Endpoints](https://endpoints.ai.cloud.ovh.net/)**, it becomes easy to create advanced, production-ready assistants.

 In this guide, we'll show you how to build a **Retrieval Augmented Generation (RAG)** chatbot that enhances answers by incorporating your **own custom documents** into the LLM’s context.

+To do this, we will use **[LangChain](https://github.com/langchain-ai/langchain)**, a powerful open-source framework that simplifies working with LLMs in both Python and JavaScript.
+Combined with OVHcloud **[AI Endpoints](https://endpoints.ai.cloud.ovh.net/)** which offers both LLM and embedding models, it becomes easy to create advanced, production-ready assistants.

 ## Definition